lukereiner/ecommerce-api/README.md

 A robust RESTful backend API built with **Node.js**, **Express**, **PostgreSQL**, and **Passport.js**.

-This repository serves as **Part 1 (Backend Core)** of a full-fledged e-commerce platform project for Codecademy.
+This repository serves as **Part 1 (Backend)** of a full-fledged e-commerce platform project for Codecademy.
 It provides complete backend functionality for user authentication, product catalog management, cart handling, order processing, and checkout workflows.

 ---